 Explore every possible opportunity to meet and get to know (and be known by!) as many people in the fashion and retail field as you can through on-campus events as well as through your own, independent efforts.
 Harvard student groups and career clubs can help enhance key job skills and develop industry contacts.
 Consider taking a leadership role or taking a course that involves some form of quantitative activity, especially if you're interested in fashion and retail merchandising.

-With so many different jobs in the diverse hospitality industry, it is important to target your search in order to learn what qualifications are needed.
+With so many different jobs in the diverse hospitality industry, it is important to target your search so you can learn what qualifications are needed.
 Sometimes something as straight forward as previous experience will qualify you for full-time consideration, while in other cases, technical training may be necessary.
 Hotels may also offer entry level opportunities in specific support functions such as marketing and finance/accounting.
 The industry is also highly sensitive to prevailing economic conditions, which will have an impact on hiring.

 Graduate and Professional Programs